MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Bollinger Bands are an indicator of price volatility, not an indicator that guarantees trend direction.

-During a strong trend, price can continue moving along the band, often called a band walk.
+During a strong trend, price may continue moving along a band, also known as a band walk.

-For this reason, EAs commonly combine Bollinger Bands with supporting conditions such as the following.
+For that reason, EAs commonly combine Bollinger Bands with supporting conditions such as the following.

 • RSI